Neverway

 Neverway is an upcoming horror role-playing video game developed and published by Coldblood Inc. and funded by Outersloth.
-In it, the player-character Fionna quits her dead-end job and moves to an island, but subsequently becomes indebted to a dead god, becoming its immortal herald.
+In it, the playable-character Fiona quits her dead-end job and moves to an island, but subsequently becomes indebted to a dead god, becoming its immortal herald.
 It was announced by Coldblood Inc. as its debut game, containing music from Disasterpeace and pixel art from Pedro Medeiros.
-It is planned to be released in 2026.
+It is planned to be released in 2027.

 Gameplay

 Neverway is a life simulation role-playing game set on a remote island the player character Fiona moved to after quitting her dead-end job.
 On the island, Fiona engages in activities while also interacting with other characters, though in the area known as Neverway, Fiona has combat interactions with enemies as she attempts to repay a debt she owes to a dead god.

 Combat in Neverway features Zelda-like 2D fighting mechanics, with crafting mechanics for tools such as a hookshot, that which compliments Fiona's sword.
 New combat abilities can be gained by forming bonds with other characters.
 Outside of the titular Neverway, the player takes up activities such as such as farming, fishing, crafting, building, managing payments, and interacting with other characters, though while using an abnormal time system where time only passes after the player chooses to do certain activities.